 Former GOP presidential candidate Herman Cain dies at 74

-ATLANTA — Former GOP presidential candidate Herman Cain has died after battling the coronavirus.
+ATLANTA — Herman Cain, former Republican presidential candidate and former CEO of a major pizza chain who went on to become an ardent supporter of President Donald Trump, has died of complications from the coronavirus.
 He was 74.

 A note to our community: